Closed-form solution of a general three-term recurrence relation: applications to Heun functions and social choice models: Application to relaxation times in models of social choice

 \subsection{Fully asymmetric binary choice model}

-Consider a binary choice situation wherein a fixed number of $N$ agents decide between a \textit{left} choice and a \textit{right} choice with respect to two influences, (1) a random switching of decision of each agent, and (2) a recruitment whereby agents deciding one way can recruit other to the same decision.
+Many social choices are well-described by binary choice situations wherein a fixed number of $N$ agents decide between a \textit{left} choice and a \textit{right} choice with respect to two influences, (1) a random switching of decision of each agent, and (2) a recruitment whereby agents deciding one way can recruit other to the same decision.
+Such models have been increasingly common as they are much more analytically tractable than multiple choice scenarios \cite{borghesi2007songs}, and many social decisions can be approximated as being for-or-against a specific choice (even in a multiple choice scenario).
 This situation describes the model of ant recruitment used by Kirman \cite{kirman1993ants} to show how endogenous interactions can induce polarity in the collective decisions of agents and that polarity does not necessarily require an exogenous force.
 The same model has been used in other contexts to describe genetic drift \cite{moran1958random} and the dynamics of migration \cite{mckane2000mean,mckane2004analytic}.
 In simpler cases where the effects of recruitment are symmetric in both decisions the binary choice model has been solved \cite{mckane2000mean,holehouse2022exact}.
 However, making the effects of recruitment asymmetric leads to non-trivial relaxation rates and eigenfunctions for the stochastic process \cite{holehouse2022exact}.
 The fully asymmetric system defining the binary choice model is given by,

-where the expressions above and below the arrows indicate the propensity for a reaction to occur (determined from mass-action kinetics \cite{schnoerr2017approximation}), $L$ and $R$ denote an agent deciding left or right respectively, and it is assumed that each agent is equally likely to interact with any other, meaning network effects can be ignored \cite{mckane2000mean}. $\varepsilon_1$ and $\varepsilon_2$ are the random switching rates from left-to-right and right-to-left respectively, and $\mu_1$ and $\mu_2$ are the respective rates of recruitment.
+where the expressions above and below the arrows indicate the propensity (per agent per unit of time) for a reaction to occur (determined from mass-action kinetics \cite{schnoerr2017approximation}), $L$ and $R$ denote an agent deciding left or right respectively, and it is assumed that each agent is equally likely to interact with any other, meaning network effects can be ignored \cite{mckane2000mean}. $\varepsilon_1$ and $\varepsilon_2$ are the random switching rates from left-to-right and right-to-left respectively, and $\mu_1$ and $\mu_2$ are the respective rates of recruitment.
 In the propensities $n$ denotes the number of agents deciding \textit{right} meaning that $(N-n)$ agents decide \textit{left}.
 Note that this is a second-order reaction scheme due to the interactions between $L$ and $R$ agents.

 This reaction scheme corresponds to the master equation,

 where $P(n,t)$ is the probability of observing $n$ right-deciding agents at a time $t$.
 The standard next step is to introduce the generating function $G(z,t)=\sum_n P(n,t)z^n$ which converts the master equation (a set of coupled first-order ODEs) into a single PDE, which we give in Appendix \ref{sec:appC1}.
 Using separation of variables one can show that $G(z,t)\sim f_\lambda(z) e^{-\lambda t}$, and the PDE defining $G(z,t)$ reduces to a second-order ODE in $f_\lambda(z)$ whose solution is a general Heun function (also see \cite{holehouse2022exact}),